Cxpher/Era/admin_oracle/admin_oracle.rst

 7. Select **Operations** from the dropdown menu to monitor the registration.
 This process should take approximately 30-50 minutes.

-Delete Table and Clone Refresh
+Delete table and refresh clone
 ++++++++++++++++++++++++++++++

 There are times when a table or other data gets deleted (accidentally or maliciously), and you would like to recover it.
 Here we will delete a table, and then use the Era *Clone Refresh* action from the last snapshot to restore it.

-Delete Table
+Delete table
 ............

 #.
 SSH (Terminal/Putty) into your *Alias*\ _proddb_Clone1 VM